 At Spring Run we make decisions based on the best interests of children.
 We believe children need and deserve opportunities to learn and grow academically, emotionally, socially.
 If you have any questions that I can help you with please contact me at 639-6352 or via email at christopher_hart.

 Mr. Christopher Hart

-To meet the needs of students during the COVID-19 school closure, Chesterfield County Public Schools continues to provide meals for students for pick up without charge; regardless of race, color, national origin, sex, age, or disability; and without discrimination.
-Meals will be provided on a first-come, first-served basis at the sites and times on the attached schedules.
+To meet the needs of children during COVID-19 school closures, Chesterfield County Public Schools continue to provide meals for children for pickup without charge and regardless of race, color, national origin, sex, age or disability and without discrimination.
+Meals will be provided on a first-come, first-served basis at the sites and times listed below.

 Please note these important updates to the distribution of meals: